Barking, London: Barking Riverside

 The Barking Riverside development is part of the London Riverside project, which aims to regenerate the Thames riverside area of East London through new homes, jobs, and services.
 Barking Riverside consists of 350 acre of brownfield land and therefore needs site clearance and the removal of overhead power lines before it can go ahead.
 Construction began in 2008, with completion due around 2025.
 10,000 homes are to be built, housing around 25,000 people.
-New transport links will be provided, including East London Transit and the extension of the Docklands Light Railway at Barking Riverside DLR station, and the extension of the Gospel Oak to Barking Line of the London Overground from Barking railway station to Barking Riverside, completed in 2022.
+New transport links will be provided, including East London Transit and the extension of the Docklands Light Railway at Barking Riverside DLR station, and the extension of the Gospel Oak to Barking line of the London Overground from Barking railway station to Barking Riverside, completed in 2022.

 Barking and Dagenham Council has said that it does not believe the 10,800-home brownfield development to be viable without improved transport connections, and expects that the Treasury is likely to confirm funding in the Chancellor of the Exchequer's Autumn 2013 statement.
 The development will also provide new public facilities, creating "a variety of living, working, leisure and cultural amenities".
 Two new primary schools and one secondary school will be built, and the public will have access to two kilometres of Thames river front.
 The Rivergate Centre, designed by van Heyningen and Haward Architects, provides the civic facilities for the initial phase of Barking Riverside, while a new square and 3FE primary school, which includes embedded community facilities, a nursery, church, flexible office suites for the PCT and Community Development Trust, as well as a MUGA and sports pitches are also planned.
 As yet unbuilt, the second phase provides 90 flats, local shops and a neighbourhood police post.

 Demography

 In recent years, as a result of increased levels of immigration, Barking's population has become more multicultural and ethnically diverse, with growing South Asian and African communities forming a significant proportion of the local population.
-Between the 2001 and 2011 censuses, the White British population in the local borough fell by 38.75 percent.
+Between the 2001 and 2011 censuses, the White British population in the local borough fell by 38.75 per cent.
 Local businesses and places of worship reflect Barking's diversity, with churches of various Christian denominations, mosques and gurdwaras serving as major community hubs.

 In the 2011 census, the largest ethnic group in Abbey ward (which covers Barking town centre) was Pakistani at 17%, followed by 16% White British, 15% Black African, 13% Indian and 11% Other White.
 Gascoigne ward (southern Barking) was 26% White British, 26% Black African and 13% Other White.
 Longbridge ward (eastern Barking) was 35% White British, 18% Bangladeshi and 11% Pakistani.
-The wards of Dagenham meanwhile are all White British-majority, with Black Africans the second largest racial demographic there, whereas the Asian community is small by contrast to Barking.

 Barking's population grew steadily after urbanisation began in the late 19th century.
 Barking's population (if defined as approximating to the Abbey, Eastbury, Gascoigne and Longbridge wards) was 48,340 in 2011.